-OSHA has mandated an 80% reduction in jobsite exposure limits for silica dust by September 23, 2017.
-These tougher standards are designed to keep workers safe and will require new dust containment practices on jobsites.
-Drilling and installing anchors into concrete and concrete block just got a bit more complicated.
+OSHA mandated an 80% reduction in jobsite exposure limits for silica dust in September 2017.
+These tougher standards are designed to keep workers safe and requires dust containment practices on jobsites.

 Additional information on OSHA’s silica rule can be found at www.osha.gov/silica.